boristsr/gdcorner-website/_documentation/rushhour/02-creatingananimation.md

 ### Profile Strength

 This is an easy way to adjust performance of drivers.
-Technically this blends between Precision Driver, and the selected profile.
+Technically this blends between Default Driver, and the selected profile.
 You can push a profile beyond it's parameters by choosing a value beyond 1.0.
 For example, if you choose racer with a profile strength of 1.5, it will push even faster around corners.
 Alternatively, you can make a profile less intense by going closer to 0.0.

 ### Smart Speed